zkrising/Tachi/docs/docs/user/overview.md

 Yes.

-You should familiarise yourself with the rules before using any variant of Tachi.
+You should familiarise yourself with the rules before using any distribution of Tachi.

 The rules can be found [here](./rules.md).